ChingWhee/tp/docs/UserGuide.md

 ---

-## 📦 Inventory and Shopping Commands
+## 📦 Inventory Commands

-Once you're in the `inventory` or `shopping` screen:
+Once you're in the `inventory` screen:

 ### Adding an Ingredient: `add`
-Adds a new ingredient to the inventory or shopping list.
+Adds a new ingredient to the inventory.

 Format:
 `add [name] [quantity]`